-Charles Wilson is the Associate Director and Associate Professor of the Health Physics Program.
+Charles Wilson is the Interim Program Director, Assistant Director and Assist Professor of the Health Physics Program.
 His research is focused on practical solutions for industry problems regarding radiations safety.
-He has over a decade of experience in Health Physics industry and personally seen the lack of research, personnel, and guidance in the field.
+He has over fifteen years of experience in Health Physics industry and personally seen the lack of research, personnel, and guidance in the field.
 He aims to incorporate his passion for the field with his experience studying pedagogy and industry connections to solve the many issues the field is struggling with and assist UAB in becoming the number one Health Physics program in the country.